MicrosoftDocs/WindowsCommunityToolkitDocs/docs/services/OneDrive.md

 ### Known issues and limitations

+Creating a File using the _OpenIfExists_ CollisionOption is not supported for the time being and returns an argument Exception.

-As OneDrive's API doesn't offer the same level of collision options (or ConflictBehavior) as the ones provided by _Windows.Storage.CreationCollisionOption_, when usign the method CreateFileAsync with the parameter _OpenIfExists_, it's set to return an ArgumentException as it's not supported by the time being.
+This is because OneDrive's API doesn't offer the same level of collision options (or ConflictBehavior) as the ones provided by _Windows.Storage.CreationCollisionOption_ which is used for file managing.
+Therefore, when usign the method CreateFileAsync with the parameter _OpenIfExists_, it's set to return an ArgumentException from the OneDriveHelper _TransformCollisionOptionToConflictBehavior_ method.

+As a workaround, the recommended path is using _CreateCollisionOption.FailIfExists_ within a try/catch statement and opening the file whenever the error is catched, or else, manually checking previously if the file exists.

 ## Sample Code